SanicTK2/iidxguide/docs/b_tips.md

 Index on 4, thumb on 5, middle on 6, and ring finger on 7.
 Pinky is normally not used.

-You should also be flexible enough to hit 3 with your thumb.

 ### Other styles